How to start a Freelance Photography Business

 Marketing is imperative for your business.
 As an entrepreneur you’ll face periods of time where you may struggle to get work, therefore, it’s important to have an ongoing marketing process that helps alleviate this.

-Before starting to market your business, make sure you have the basics covered.
+As per Kartikeya Sharma, before starting to market your business, make sure you have the basics covered.
 You will need a registered name, business cards, logo and a clear idea of what your business is trying to do.
 Trying to appeal to all types of people will pull your marketing campaign in 50 different directions

 When making your marketing plan, start with your ideal customer.
 Think about how best to reach them and what type of techniques you can use.
 Make a list of the resources available to you and decide if you’ll be doing the marketing yourself or hiring someone.